RickRinewalt/pipeline/README.md

 Thanks to Waylon for sharing your discoveries!

-It's probably not for everyone, if you are just wanting something easy to help you prototype an idea then you might be better off with lovable.
+It's probably not for everyone, if you are just wanting something easy to help you prototype an idea then you might be better off with https://v0.dev/ or lovable.

 If you are looking for something a bit more robust, then this is the way.